Nepotism exists in every political party: Congress leader Ragini Nayak | Politics

 To another query, she said the election to the post of Congress president was to be held in June but it had to be postponed due to the COVID-19 situation.

+Asked about the issue of nepotism, the Himachal Pradesh BJP's chief spokesperson Randhir Sharma said, ''As far as nepotism in Congress is concerned, the post of president in that party is reserved for one family.''
+The BJP leader said in his party politicians get high places because of their hard work.
+Union Minister Anurag Thakur has won elections for four times and he has recently been promoted to a cabinet minister considering his performance, Sharma added.

-The All India Congress Committee (AICC) spokesperson was addressing the media at the Congress state headquarters Rajiv Bhawan here on the National Monetisation Pipeline announced by the Centre last month.
+All India Congress Committee (AICC) spokesperson Nayak was addressing the media at the Congress state headquarters Rajiv Bhawan here on the National Monetisation Pipeline announced by the Centre last month.

 The Congress held a series of press conferences by its leaders across the country to protest against the monetisation scheme.